Learn about the rise of mobile casinos and find the best places to gamble on the go.

 This tactic helps casinos to side-step the problems associated with getting their apps on iTunes and Google Play (the latter does not allow gambling apps that permit real money play to be hosted there at all).
 It’s also good news for Windows Phones and BlackBerry users, as HTML5-based apps should also work on their devices.

 There is an assumption in some quarters that mobile casinos can’t provide the requisite level of security, leaving gamers at the mercy of card duplication and identity theft.
 This, however, is a myth perpetuated by the social taboos surrounding gambling and general technophobia.

 Many of us feel comfortable shopping online using our credit or debit card, and that’s because payment gateways are as robust as they come.
 The same principles apply to mobile gaming, with the most rigorous data encryption imaginable.
-Furthermore, modern payment methods such as Ukash and Paysafecard don’t actually require users to enter personal information online.
+Furthermore, modern casino accepted payment methods such as Ukash and Paysafecard don’t actually require users to enter personal information online.

 Mobile casino games

 The popularity of online slots, mobile slots and roulette has spiralled over the past few years with the release of HTML5 games.
 Mobile betting has also come to the fore, with Irish bookmaker Paddy Power generating 51% of its total betting revenue in 2013 from mobile devices.
 ‘Fast-fold poker’ is another modern phenomenon, offering a high-octane poker experience where players are thrust onto a new table every time they fold a hand, thus eliminating waiting times.

 Since mobile now occupies around twenty percent of the online gambling market, operators are tailoring their games purely to mobile users.
 In July 2013, one lucky punter scooped £866,000 at William Hill’s mobile casino.